The Private Viewing

 I then stood up, walked over to his casket, and kissed him on his forehead.
 I noticed the area around his temple didn’t look quite right and neither did his ear.

-I sighed, kissed his forehead again and said, “I’ll see you tomorrow son” as I wiped away more tears.
+After a deep sigh, I kissed his forehead again and said, “I’ll see you tomorrow son” as I wiped away more tears.

 “I love you.”